brettchalupa/lsc/about.md

 In the near future, the United Space Federation launches a self-sustaining colony that orbits the Moon to try to find a way for humanity to survive.
-Bri, a young engineer, leaves behind her life on Earth to work on on the Lunar Space Colony to try to help those that remain.
+Bri, a young engineer, leaves behind her life on Earth to work on the Lunar Space Colony to try to help those that remain.

 _Lunar Space Colony_ is a weekly, vertical webcomic.
 New episodes are